Nitroglycerin: History

 Dynamite mixtures containing nitrocellulose, which increases the viscosity of the mix, are commonly known as "gelatins".

 Following the discovery that amyl nitrite helped alleviate chest pain, the physician William Murrell experimented with the use of nitroglycerin to alleviate angina pectoris and to reduce the blood pressure.
-He began treating his patients with small diluted doses of nitroglycerin in 1878, and this treatment was soon adopted into widespread use after Murrell published his results in the journal The Lancet in 1879.
-A few months before his death in 1896, Alfred Nobel was prescribed nitroglycerin for this heart condition, writing to a friend: "Isn't it the irony of fate that I have been prescribed nitro-glycerin, to be taken internally!
+He began treating his patients with small diluted doses of nitroglycerin in 1878, and this treatment was soon adopted into widespread use after Murrell published his results in The Lancet in 1879.
+A few months before he died in 1896, Alfred Nobel was prescribed nitroglycerin for this heart condition, writing to a friend: "Isn't it the irony of fate that I have been prescribed nitro-glycerin, to be taken internally!
 They call it Trinitrin, so as not to scare the chemist and the public."
 The medical establishment also used the name "glyceryl trinitrate" for the same reason.

 Wartime production rates

 Large quantities of nitroglycerin were manufactured during World War I and World War II for use as military propellants and in military engineering work.
 During World War I, HM Factory, Gretna, the largest propellant factory in the United Kingdom, produced about 800 tonnes of cordite RDB per week.
 This amount required at least 336 tonnes of nitroglycerin per week (assuming no losses in production).
 The Royal Navy had its own factory at the Royal Navy Cordite Factory, Holton Heath, in Dorset, England.
-A large cordite factory was also built in Canada during World War I. The Canadian Explosives Limited cordite factory at Nobel, Ontario, was designed to produce 1500000 lb of cordite per month, requiring about 286 tonnes of nitroglycerin per month.
+A large cordite factory was also built in Canada during World War I. The Canadian Explosives Limited cordite factory at Nobel, Ontario was designed to produce 1500000 lb of cordite per month, requiring about 286 tonnes of nitroglycerin per month.

 Instability and desensitization

-In its undiluted form, nitroglycerin is a contact explosive, with physical shock causing it to explode.
-If it has not been adequately purified during manufacture it can degrade over time to even more unstable forms.
+In its undiluted form, nitroglycerin is a contact explosive, meaning physical shock causes it to explode.
+If it has not been adequately purified during manufacture, it can degrade over time to even more unstable forms.
 This makes nitroglycerin highly dangerous to transport or use.
 In its undiluted form, it is one of the world's most powerful explosives, comparable to the more recently developed RDX and PETN.